gary-liguoliang/gary-liguoliang.github.io/_posts/2019-07-10-how-does-poor-app-change-my-career-path.md

 ---
 layout: post
-title:  "How does poor application change my career path in the last few years"
+title:  "How Does Poor Application Change My Career Path in the Last Few Years"
 date:  20190710 21:43:47 +0800
 categories: default
 tags: